aws-samples/aws-hpc-tutorials/content/05-aws-batch-and-lambda/setup/02-01-ECR-repo-index.en.md

 3. function.sh : workload distribution and execution to run jobs in parallel
 4. EquityOption.cpp : I/O interface for building QuantLib binary to read and write information from multiple equities

-The script will build the image first, then create an Amazon ECR repository for the first time and store the container image to it.
-Then update the container images with the same script afterwards.
+The script will build the image first, then store the container image with Amazon ECR.
+It creates an repository for the first time and update the container images afterwards.
 The same container image is shared by both AWS Batch and Lambda.
 For AWS Lambda, we need an additional step to deploy the container image for each update.

 ```bash
 # Download files